FallenPetals/TVT-2024-GAN-GRU-Based-Space-Time-Predictive-Channel-Model/README.md

 # TVT-2024-GAN-GRU-Based-Space-Time-Predictive-Channel-Model
-This code provides the channel measurement data, source files, and generation codes of all the figure in this paper:
+This repository contains the source code, channel measurement data, and generation scripts for the paper:
 Z. Li, C.-X. Wang*, C. Huang*, J. Huang, J. Li, W. Zhou, and Y. Chen, "A GAN-GRU Based Space-Time Predictive Channel Model for 6G Wireless Communications," IEEE Transactions on Vehicular Technology, vol. 73, no. 7, pp. 9370-9386, July 2024.

+# Citation
-If you use this data or code, please cite the following paper:
+If you use this data or code in your research, please cite the following paper:

 @article{Li2024GANGRU,
-  title={A GAN-GRU Based Space-Time Predictive Channel Model for 6G Wireless Communications}, author={Li, Zheao and Wang, Cheng-Xiang and Huang, Chen and Huang, Jie and Li, Junling and Zhou, Wenqi and Chen, Yunfei}, journal={IEEE Transactions on Vehicular Technology}, year={2024}, doi={10.1109/tvt.2024.3367386}
+  title={A GAN-GRU Based Space-Time Predictive Channel Model for 6G Wireless Communications}, author={Li, Zheao and Wang, Cheng-Xiang and Huang, Chen and Huang, Jie and Li, Junling and Zhou, Wenqi and Chen, Yunfei}, journal={IEEE Transactions on Vehicular Technology}, year={2024}, volume={73}, number={7}, pages={9370--9386}, doi={10.1109/tvt.2024.3367386}
 }